STATE OF NEW YORK

-OGC Op.
-No. 10-09-11
+OGC Opinion No. 10-09-11

 The Office of General Counsel issued the following opinion on September 27, 2010, representing the position of the New York State Insurance Department.

-Re: “Inflation-Guard” Endorsements - Protection Against Inflation
+RE: “Inflation-Guard” Endorsements - Protection Against Inflation

 Is an insurer that has issued a homeowners, renters or commercial lines insurance policy containing an “inflation-guard” endorsement, designed to protect the covered property’s value against inflation, required to issue a conditional renewal notice to the insurance agent, broker, or insured each year advising of the specific dollar amount of the resulting increase in coverage, if any?